zacharysang/flock/master/README.md

 ```
 This will output a security group ID, save it.

-5. Authorize the security group
+5. Authorize the security group.
+TODO: this will probably be different in
+actuality, because we use at least UDP on probably a different port.
 ```
 $ aws ec2 authorize-security-group-ingress --group-id <Security Group ID> --protocol tcp --port 80 --cidr 0.0.0.0/0
 ```